Thank You, Isekai!

 Thank You, Isekai! (異世界ありがとう, Isekai Arigatō) is a Japanese manga series written by Azuki Arai and illustrated by Zianazu.
 It began serialization on Shogakukan's Ura Sunday website and MangaONE app in November 2021.

+Synopsis

+The series is centered around two thirty-year-old men named Chiba and Shiina.
+After meeting at a high school reunion, the two immediately get along and become fast friends.
+They suddenly go through a series of misfortunes that culminates in them waking up as girls in another world.

 Publication

 Written by Azuki Arai and illustrated by Zianazu, Thank You, Isekai! began serialization on Shogakukan's Ura Sunday website and MangaONE app on November 27, 2021.
-The series' chapters have been collected into eight tankōbon volumes as of July 2025.
+The series' chapters have been collected into ten tankōbon volumes (including two published digital-only) as of July 2026.
 The series is licensed in English by Comikey.